bottlerocket-os/bottlerocket-project-website/content/en/brupop/1.3.x/setup/configure/index.markdown

 __Helm Configuration__: `apiserver_internal_port` for internal traffic, `apiserver_service_port` for node agent traffic.

-By default, the operator’s API server uses port `8443` for internal traffic and port `443` for node agents, but you can change these ports via configuration.
+By default, the operator’s API server uses port `8443` for internal traffic and port `443` for node agents, but you can change these ports via this configuration.
 Both ports must be set or the operator will fail to start.

 Example: